175M3H3RE/Windows-Explorer-DPD/README.md

 # Annoyingly ...simple to use
 ## Just Add them to Windows Startup

-um script de AutoHotKey para desabilitar a Função Excluir de Windows a script of AutoHotKey for disabling Delete Function of Windows
+um script de AutoHotKey para desabilitar a Função Excluir de Windows<br>a script of AutoHotKey for disabling Delete Function of Windows

-Known Pending: Does not prevent deleting of Folders Pendente conhecido: não impede a exclusão de Folders
+Known Pending: Does not prevent deleting of Folders<br>Pendente conhecido: não impede a exclusão de Folders